//this is the mailchimp popup form //ShareThis code for sharing images

 Applicant tracking systems originated in the early 1970s to help organize resumes and applicant data.
 Over the decades, these recruitment software evolved from simple filing systems into sophisticated web-based platforms, enhancing job application screening and hiring processes.

 Today’s ATS tools incorporate AI to efficiently craft job posts, analyze resumes, and search for potential applicants.
-They also offer features like automated interview scheduling and chatbots, which help streamline communication, enhance the candidate experience, and free up recruitment teams from repetitive tasks.
+They also offer features like automated interview scheduling and hiring chatbots, which help streamline communication, enhance the candidate experience, and free up recruitment teams from repetitive tasks.

 How Much Does an ATS Cost?